 What Is the Current Funding Situation for Fiscal Year 2025?

 Fiscal year 2025 will begin on October 1, and none of the 12 appropriation bills for that year have been enacted yet.
-If policymakers are unable to reach an agreement by October 1, a continuing resolution will need to be in place to avoid a full or partial government shutdown.
+Instead, a continuing resolution was enacted on September 26 to avoid a government shutdown and provide temporary funding for government operations (plus some supplemental funding for other purposes) through December 20.

 Why Are Continuing Resolutions an Important Part of the Budget Process?